 - 1. Require the student to attend detention. - 2.
 Impose in- or out-of-school suspension or recommend expulsion.
 Due process procedures contained in the district's suspension and expulsion policy shall be followed. - 3.
 Recommend alternative placement.
 This recommendation shall be submitted to the Superintendent for approval or denial.
-The Superintendent may approve such recommendations only if the student has been given notice of the charges against him/her and an opportunity to respond.
 Alternative placement of special education students will be handled in accordance with applicable policy. - 4.
 Create a behavioral adjustment plan. - 5.
 Refer the student to a school counselor. - 6.
 Hold a conference with the student's parent/guardian and classroom teacher(s), and other applicable school staff. - 7.
 Modify the perpetrator's schedule and take other appropriate measures (e.g., moving locker) to minimize contact with the victim. - 8.
-If applicable, contact the administrator of the website or social media platform on which the bullying occurred to report it. - 9.
-Other as applicable.
+If applicable, contact the administrator of the website or social media platform on which the bullying occurred to report it.